afdesem/informatika_xi.2/README.md

 <h3>1.
 "C++/works"</h3>
 Files that are kept under the "C++/works" contains C++ programs that are written exactly as per told by books or by intructor, it will also contain codes that are not yet simplified, follows accordingly as per told, and contains a long block of code with low level syntax (or higher, following told instructions accordingly)

 <h3>2.
-"C++/simplified"</h3>
+"C++/fixed"</h3>
-Files that are kept under the "C++/simplified" contains C++ programs that has been simplified, containing higher level syntaxes and a more imporved structure of program, these files are created for reference and learning purposes.
+Files that are kept under the "C++/fixed" contains C++ programs that has been simplified and/or fixed if there are unnoticeable mistake given by the intructor, containing higher level syntaxes and a more improved structure of program, these files are created for reference and learning purposes.

 ---